igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ## Comments

 Comments are fine when used thriftily.
 Consider a comment as the last resort to deliver your intentions to the reader.
 In rare cases, the logic is complicated and full of tricks indeed so you have to leave a hint for other developers.
-It's quite annoying to realize that a previous developer knew something extraordinary about the logic but did't let you know.
+It's quite annoying to realize that a previous developer knew something extraordinary about the logic but didn't let you know.

 Long comments are another extreme.
 They rot in time and no one reads them.
 Don't pollute the code with long explanations of why it made such and such nor what must be done next.
 Create an issue or a document and dump all your mind there, but not in the code.
 A link to that document or its short name like "FOO-123" is enough.